germanguaimare/Flux-Express-Storage/storage/README.md

 2) Run npm install
 3) Run node server.js
 4) Make sure your 4000 port is public
+5) Make sure the routes in storage/src/actions/index.js match your urls

 To run the Front-End:
 1) Navigate to storage